 Leftover Turkey Recipes

-You will likely have at least a little bit of turkey leftovers.
-They are wonderful for using in our turkey, corn and cream cheese flautas or our turkey, cranberry and brie bread pudding.
+You will likely have at least a little bit of turkey leftovers the next day.
+They are wonderful for using in our rolled tacos or our on gluten-free bread as a delicious sandwich.

 If you want to get even more creative, give this delicious white cream, turkey and cranberry pizza a go!
-Simply Gluten-Free also has a tasty turkey leftover soup.
+Simply Gluten-Free also has a tasty turkey leftover soup or make it more decadent with this creamy turkey soup or turkey tetrazzini recipe.ย

 If you love this turkey, you are also going to love these other fall recipes…